Walk away from foot and ankle pain.

 Made of 26 bones, which are connected by many joints, muscles, tendons and ligaments, the foot is one of the most complex parts of the body.
 When pain, inflammation or injury occurs, this can result in limited motion and mobility.

-Crystal Clinic’s orthopedic surgeons are specialists in the complete range of both common and complex foot and ankle problems, including these frequently seen conditions:
+Crystal Clinic’s foot doctors are not podiatrists; they are orthopedic surgeons specializing in the complete range of both common and complex foot and ankle problems, including these frequently seen conditions:

 Achilles tendinitis,